Steviie8/Steven_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
+- There are 2 important components: the Matrix Portal M4 microcontroller and the 64x32 LED board.
+With these components, I will  use the microcontroller to connect to the internet and check the time and time zone of where the board is, to see what time it is.
-- Technical progress you've made so far
+- I've learned how to use and manipulate the software of the Matrix Portal M4 microcontroller and how to connect the Board to the internet.
+I also learned how to work with the hardware of the Matrix Portal M4 to allow it to run with the software easily.
-- Challenges you're facing and solving in your future milestones
+- I've faced many challenges because this wasn't my original plan with the Matrix Portal M4; the original plan was to make a flow visualizer, but due to nasty code that crashed the microcontroller, I had to change the project.
+Even after 6 hours of trying to debugging, the instructors and I could't figure out the problem to the issue.
+This led me to do the Time clock.
-- What your plan is to complete your project
+- I could add Animations to the screen that would make the screen smoother and allow it to transition between screens.
+I also want to add more information from the internet to the screen, like the weather or the stock market.
+If I still have time, I would also like to add the score of my games on the screen.

 # Schematics
 Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad because it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.